redis-developer/banking-on-redis/docs/04-QUERY.md

 Yep.
 There it is.

-Immediately after we specify the name of the index, we can provide the data structure that RediSearch can index.
+Immediately after we specify the name of the index, we can provide the data structure that RediSearch should index.
 RediSearch can index both JSON documents and Hashes, specified by adding either `ON JSON` or `ON HASH`.
 If this is not specified, it defaults to `ON HASH`.

 After specifying the data structure, we can provide one or more keyspaces for this index to, well, index.
-Whenever a change in made in this keyspace, our index is updated automatically with the change.
+Whenever a change is made in this keyspace, our index is updated automatically with the change.
 We have specified `PREFIX 1 exercise:transaction:` so we'll look at any JSON document that starts with `exercise:transaction:`.
 The `1` tells Redis that we only have one prefix.
 If we had more, it might look like this:

 ```
 PREFIX 3 exercise:transaction: another:exercise:transaction: real:transaction: